 Please note that evidence of prior work experience is especially relevant for those who do not meet the entry requirements for the course they are applying for, and are therefore relying on previous relevant work experience to gain entry.
 It is also relevant for those who must evidence a certain number of volunteering hours to gain entry to their course.

-Please note that failure to attend your selected interview date and time will lead to your application being withdrawn.
+Please note that failure to attend your selected interview date and time may lead to your application being withdrawn.

 After your interview